Snowpark ML Modeling: ML Model Development¶

 |

-A string or list of strings representing column names that contain labels.
-You must specify label columns for estimators because inferring these columns is not possible.
-If you omit this parameter, the model is considered a transformer and is fitted without labels. |
+A string or list of strings representing the names of columns that contain labels.
+You must specify label columns for supervised estimators because inferring these columns is not possible.
+These label

 |

-A string or list of strings representing column names that will store the output of If you omit this parameter, output column names are derived by adding an To transform in place, pass the same names for |
+A string or list of strings representing the names of columns that will store the output of If you omit this parameter, output column names are derived by adding an To transform in place, pass the same names for |

 |